LandRegistry/common-dev-env/README.md

 [Example - Spatial](snippets/spatial_postgres-init-fragment.sql)

 The default Postgres port 5432 will be available for connections from other containers, hostname `postgres-13` or `postgres-17`.
 Port `5434` (for PG13) or `5435` (for PG17) is exposed for external connections from the host.

-**`/manage.py`**

-This is a standard Alembic management file - if it exists, then a database migration will be run on every `up` or `reload`.
-This functionality can be enabled by setting the key `perform_alembic_migration` to `true` in `configuration.yml`.
-It is recommended however that you do your own migration during app startup.

 ##### DB2 Community